December 5, 2019

 root:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/bin/sh bin:x:2:2:bin:/bin:/bin/sh sys:x:3:3:sys:/dev:/bin/sh …

 In the output above, each line corresponds to a user.
-The number of lines will depend on the amount of registered users.
+The number of lines will depend on the number of registered users.

 Each line contains seven fields that are separated by colons (:).
 These fields hold specific information about a particular user.